Constraints on $f(R)$ gravity from tSZE-selected SPT galaxy clusters and weak lensing mass calibration from DES and HST: f(R) Modified gravity

 Because we assume that the fitting parameters depend on cosmology and redshift we have to predict these parameters for an arbitrary cosmology and redshift to use the calibrated HMF in our analysis.
 To do so we build emulators based on Gaussian process regression to predict the three fitting parameters as a function of the FORGE parameters and redshift.

 With the emulators, we can calculate the correction to the HMF for an arbitrary cosmology (within the parameter ranges Eq.~\eqref{eq:FORGE_params}), and our calibrated semi-analytical HMF is given by

 where $\mathcal{R}$ is the enhancement factor in the semi-analytical halo mass function from Eq.~\eqref{eq:ratio_ST_HMF} and $c$ is the correction function, Eq.~\eqref{eq:double_lin_corr}, calibrated with the FORGE simulations.

-As we model the correction function $c(M, \boldsymbol{p}, z)$ with a broken linear function, the enhancement of the HMF, $c\,\mathcal{R}$, may be reduced to values below one, \ie the $f(R)$ HMF is suppressed rather than enhanced.
-Because the semi-analytical model always predicts an enhancement and also the FORGE simulations show no sign of suppression apart from noise at the high-mass end, we enforce $c\,\mathcal{R} \geq 1$ for the mass range considered in this work.
-Specifically, we set $c\,\mathcal{R}=1$ for all masses above the mass where the corrected HMF factor drops below unity.
+The semi-analytical HMF model always predicts an enhancement and also the FORGE simulations show no sign of suppression apart from noise at the high mass end.
+Due to the presence of this noise, and because we model the correction function $c(M, \boldsymbol{p}, z)$ with a broken linear function, the calibrated enhancement of the HMF, $c\times\mathcal{R}$, may be reduced to values below unity at high halo masses.
+In this case, we set $c\times\mathcal{R}=1$ for all masses above the mass where the corrected HMF factor drops below unity to be consistent with the theory and the simulations.

 Using the 49 FORGE simulations at $9$ different redshifts we calibrate the semi-analytical HMF model presented in Sec.~\ref{subsec:HMF}; however, there are limitations to this approach that we have to address.
 First, due to the relatively small box size of $500\,h^{-1}\,\rm Mpc$ the halo catalogs contain only halos with $M \lesssim 4 \times 10^{15}\,h^{-1}\,M_\odot$ depending on cosmology and redshift.
 Thus the correction function is only calibrated in the mass range that is available from the simulations.
 However, the semi-analytical prediction gives an overall shape of the $f(R)$ HMF.
 Moreover, the halo mass function is exponentially suppressed at high masses and therefore a correction in this regime has negligible impact on our cosmological analysis.
 The second limitation is the available range for \logfR\ values.
 FORGE samples \logfR\ in the range $-6.17 < \log_{10}f_{R0} < -4.51$, so we can only predict the parameters of the correction function in this range.
 Therefore, we adopt a hard upper limit prior of $\logfR = -4.51$ in our analysis.
 We extend our analysis to $\logfR = -7$ based on the fact that the $f(R)$ HMF approaches the GR HMF for $\logfR \to -\infty$ and thus $a,\ \Delta a \to 0$ and $b \to 1$.
 Thus, we interpolate the parameters between $\log_{10}f_{R0} = -6.17$ and $\log_{10}f_{R0} = -7$ under the assumption that a model with $\log_{10}f_{R0} = -7$ is indistinguishable from GR with the SPT dataset.
 Moreover, the correction from the simulation is smaller as we approach GR.
 We will show in our analysis that the upper bound has no impact on the $f_{R0}$ posterior, as the data strongly disfavor values of $\log_{10}f_{R0} > -4.51$.
 Given these limitations on the calibration, we present both the results derived when using the semi-analytical HMF model and when using the FORGE-informed calibrated semi-analytical HMF model.